Hanky Panky (1982 film)

 Hanky Panky is a 1982 American comedy thriller Metrocolor film directed by Sidney Poitier, starring Gene Wilder and Gilda Radner.
-Wilder and Radner met during filming and later married.

 Plot

 Michael Jordon, an architect, accidentally becomes involved in a web of intrigue and murder when a strange woman, who enters a taxi with him, is later found murdered.
 As a result, he flees from false murder charges.
 Kate is a woman out to find her brother's killer.
 Although she and Michael initially believe the other is a killer, they realize otherwise and become a team.
 They undertake a wild cross-country ride from New York City to the Grand Canyon.

 Production

 The film was developed as a follow-up to the successful Gene Wilder-Richard Pryor film Stir Crazy.
 However, Pryor chose not to participate and Gilda Radner was brought in as a replacement, with the script rewritten for her role.
+Wilder and Radner met during filming and later married.